zyuiop/RPMachine/README.md

 Because I revived this project mostly for personal use, and also because no-one will ever want to setup BukkitBridge to run this server, I dropped BukkitBridge from the dependencies, and dropped the backend from the code.
-Adapting it from an old commit shouldn't be too hard, but I really don't think it's useful.

 An other important update is that I dropped previous MC versions compatibility.
 I intend to play in 1.14.4 for now, and so that's the version this plugin will support.
 If I ever update, the plugin will be updated and no backward compat will